 Echos are created by acoustic back coupling from the loudspeaker to the microphone at the respective call partner.
 Therefore you hear yourself with a small delay since the microphone of your call partner sends a mixture of his own voice and your loudspeaker voice onto you.
 The same applies to your call partner in the opposite direction.

-- The sensitiveness of the microphone should be as low as possible.
+- Set the sensitivity of the microphone as low as possible.
 The conversation user should be able to hear you, however, still clearly.

 - The playback volume should also be minimized.